Technology

 Which phone network offers the best signal?

-New mobile phone signal analysis, conducted in spring 2017, has found that one network is way out ahead when it comes to offering the best 4G service.
-Read on to find out which one it is.
+New mobile phone signal analysis, conducted in autumn 2017, has found that one network is way out ahead when it comes to offering the best 4G service.

 We regularly work with independent mobile phone benchmarking experts OpenSignal to report on the state of mobile phone networks in the UK.

-In our latest research, published in spring 2017, we've focused on 4G performance.
-We looked at network performance over a three month period, from December 2016 to February 2017, and found that EE continues to offer average 4G download speeds that are far in excess of those available from rival networks.
-And while all four networks have improved the availability of their 4G networks, EE customers still have the best chance of getting a 4G signal and are able to access 4G 72% of the time.
+In our latest research, published in autumn 2017, we've focused on 4G performance.
+We looked at network performance over a three month period, from June to August 2017, and found that EE continues to offer average 4G download speeds that are far in excess of those available from rival networks.
+And while all four networks have improved the availability of their 4G networks, EE customers still have the best chance of getting a 4G signal and are able to access 4G 78% of the time.

 The conclusion is clear – if 4G is important to you, then EE is your best bet.